Find Free Utah Divorce Records & Access Dissolution Information

 The decree becomes absolute as soon as it is signed and entered into the record if not given special exemptions by the court.

-Divorce records are generally obtained from the court where it originally took place.
-Utah divorce records can be requested from the State District Court.5
+Divorce records are generally obtained from the court where it originally took place, but Utah divorce records can also be requested from the State District Court.5

 Salt Lake District Court